charithmadhuranga/ams_jetcis_hardware/README.md

 # ams_jetcis_hardware
-pcb files from our sensor boards, to be used with jetson nano or similar
+Schematics for our sensor boards, to be used with jetson nano or similar.
+Unreleased products are not listed here.